oVirt/ovirt-engine-extension-logger-log4j/README.md

  If you are not familiar with the process, you can read about [collaborating with pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests) on the GitHub website.

 ### Found a bug or documentation issue?
-To submit a bug or suggest an enhancement for oVirt Engine Extensions API please use [oVirt Bugzilla for ovirt-engine-extension-logger-log4j product](https://bugzilla.redhat.com/enter_bug.cgi?product=ovirt-engine-extension-logger-log4j).
+To submit a bug or suggest an enhancement for oVirt Engine Extension Logger Log4j please use [oVirt Bugzilla for ovirt-engine-extension-logger-log4j product](https://bugzilla.redhat.com/enter_bug.cgi?product=ovirt-engine-extension-logger-log4j).

 If you don't have a Bugzilla account, you can still report [issues](https://github.com/oVirt/ovirt-engine-extension-logger-log4j/issues).